Alexmhack/django_library/README.md

 then we can use the inlines attribute for the admin.ModelAdmin class and pass in our admin.TabularInline class in a list

+the same approach we used for the Author detail view and added Book objects for each author in TabularInline style